AlphaDaze/word-search-solver/README.md

+# Preface
+## New Github [AlphaDaze](https://github.com/) - Old ChajusSaib
-# Preface(Added 2022.
+### (Added 2022.
 Rest of the project is from 2016)

 > In 2016, I got a bit tired with having to solve word searches manually, some of them being nearly impossible.
-I decided to create a full GUI application after having learned and made simple GUI apps such as [Text--](https://github.com/ChajusSaib/Text--).
+I decided to create a full GUI application after having learned and made simple GUI apps such as [Text--](https://github.com/AlphaDaze).
 This application was my first experience with creating my own GUI widgets from scratch, having them interact with sizing, resizing, movement and rendering.

-> This was also my first experience with Optical Character Recognition(OCR) using the library [Tesseract](ttps://github.com/tesseract-ocr/tesseract).
+> This was also my first experience with Optical Character Recognition(**OCR**) using the library **[Tesseract]**(ttps://github.com/tesseract-ocr/tesseract).
 I created a console version of my application first to test the OCR and refine the accuracy of it.

+> Technologies Used: C++, Qt, Tesseract

 # word-search-solver     ![alt tag](https://github.com/ChajusSaib/word-search-solver/blob/master/images/icon.png?raw=true)